Different Ways To Share State In Svelte 5

 const counter = createCounter()

-You can avoid this problem and do side effects when you read and write to the reactive value:
+The proper way is doing side effects when you read and write to a reactive value:

 export class Counter {